WDibble/city-uni-dataset-ai/README.md

 - TensorFlow/Keras: Neural network implementation
 - Scikit-learn: Machine learning algorithms
 - Pandas/NumPy: Data manipulation
-- Matplotlib/Seaborn: Visualization
+- Matplotlib/Seaborn: Visualisation

 ## 📊 Implementation Details
 - Data preprocessing and cleaning
 - Feature selection and engineering
 - Model architecture design
 - Training and validation
-- Performance optimization
+- Performance optimisation
-- Results visualization
+- Results visualisation

 ## 🎓 Academic Context
 This project was completed as part of a team effort in an Introduction to AI course, demonstrating practical applications of: